Onorable-e/Hotel-Bookings/README.md

 - The data (Hotel Bookings) was duplicated. <br>
 - All the transformation steps that came with the dataset were removed. <br>
 - All the columns were removed except the hotel column. <br>
-- All the duplicates from the hotel column were removed leaving just distinct values.
+- All the duplicates from the hotel column were removed leaving just distinct values. <br>
 - An ID column was created by using 'column from example' on the add column tab. <br>

 NB: The ID for the resort hotel is 'HT01' while that of the city hotel is 'HT02'.

 ### Date Dimension Table
-The date table was created from the 'Arrival date' column using DAX.
+The date table was created from the 'Arrival_date' column using DAX.

 ### Relationships
 A one-to-many relationship between the fact table and the dimension tables was created.